How to Back Up a WooCommerce Database (3 Easy Methods for 2026)

 By now, you’ll have a real-time backup of your WooCommerce database.
 However, you’ll get new orders and customers, so you’ll have to consistently back up your site.

 Name the backup schedule.
-To customize what data is included in the backup, add a new package template:
+To customize what data is included in the backup, add a new backup template.

-Go back to the new schedule screen and select the new package template.
+Go back to the new schedule screen and select the new backup template.

 Finally, enable the schedule and save it.
 Your WooCommerce database is now protected!